-Students in middle school and high school receive instruction related to the prevention of child abuse, family violence, dating violence, and sex trafficking.
+Students receive instruction related to the prevention of child abuse, family violence, dating violence, and sex trafficking.
 The School Health Advisory Council (SHAC) makes recommendations for curriculum materials, and the school board adopts the materials and determines the specific content of the instruction.

 The Big Decisions curriculum includes forming a respectful group, future goals and dreams, healthy relationships, anatomy and reproduction, abstinence, respecting and defending limits, sexually transmitted infections, contraception, safety, and personal decisions.
-For further information, or to review materials, please contact the District Nurse.
+For further information, see the district nurse.